How to Plan Your Income for Retirement

 You probably don’t want to use annuities as your only retirement funding option.
 They will, however, diversify your portfolio, lower your investment risk and give you a guaranteed income later in life.
 That makes them excellent opportunities for people over 50.

-Since all investments include some level of risk, you may want to include some guaranteed income products in your retirement plan.
+Since all investments include some level of risk, you may want to include some guaranteed income products in your retirement income planning.
 Many people like annuities because they come with guarantees that ensure you get a minimum return on your investment.

 You can also improve your asset protection by diversifying your investments.
 The more diversity your investment portfolio has, the more protection you get from market fluctuations.